codeasmanuscript/site/lessons/rmarkdown/assignment.md

 3. Create another section 'Tables' for some tables.
 Include the R code from `wrangling` workshop assignment into the `.Rmd` file.
 Replace the old dataset with the new dataset name, as well as the variable names.
-Convert the `%>%` pipe chain to a table using `pander`.
+Convert the `%>%` pipe chain to a table using `pander` or `kable`.
 Use `captioner` for the table captions.

 4. Generate both a Word file and an HTML file at the same time, using the YAML metadata and the `render` command.
 Change the theme of the HTML document and number the sections, and include a table of contents (toc) into both the Word and HTML documents.

+5. This time, hide all the code from the final output document.